Why Keep Praying When There Is No Answer?

-The Bible says in Ephesians 6:18, “Stay alert and be persistent in your prayers” (NLT, second edition).
+“Stay alert and be persistent in your prayers” (Ephesians 6:18 NLT).

-Why should you be persistent in your prayers, even when you don’t get an answer?
-There are four reasons.
+Why should you remain persistent in your prayers when you don’t get an answer?
+Here are four reasons.

 Persistent prayer focuses your attention.

 When you pray a prayer request over and over, it’s not to remind God.
 He doesn’t need to be reminded!
-It’s to remind yourself who the source of your answer and all your needs is.
-If every prayer you ever prayed were instantly answered, two things would be true.
-First, prayer would become a weapon of destruction in your life.
-And, you’d never think about God, because he would become a vending machine.
+It’s to remind yourself that God is the source of your answer and all your needs.
+If every prayer you ever prayed were instantly answered, two things would happen.
+First, prayer would actually begin to hurt you because sometimes we pray for things that are not God’s will, or we make mistakes because we see with a limited perspective.
+Second, you’d never really develop a deep relationship with God, because he would become just a vending machine.
 If every time you prayed you instantly got results, all you’d think about is the blessing.
 God wants you to think about the Blesser.

 Persistent prayer clarifies your request.